 11.8 The Principal Investigator shall provide clear, complete information to all patients before the Trial starts (also before the preliminary phases or screening) to all patients, regarding the nature, purpose, results, consequences, risks and methods of the processing of personal data; in particular, all patients must be informed that the national and international authorities and the Ethics Committee may, in connection with the monitoring, checking and control of the Trial, have access to the related documentation and also to the original healthcare records of the patient, and that the Monitors and Auditors may also access the data in connection with their respective duties.

 11.9.
-After the patient has been duly informed, the Principal Investigator shall obtain the consent form for participation in the Trial and consent to processing personal data.
+After the patient has been duly informed, the Principal Investigator shall obtain the consent form for participation in the Trial and if applicable, consent to processing personal data.
 The Institution is responsible for keeping the consent forms.

 11.10 If either Party discovers a data protection breach, the other Party shall be informed within 48 hours of the breach being verified, without prejudice to such Party's independent assessment of the conditions and fulfilment of the obligations contained in Articles 33 and 34 GDPR.